 1. Start When They Are Young

-The ideal time to get your cat used to having their claws trimmed is when they are a kitten.
+The ideal time to build trust and get your cat used to having their claws trimmed is when they are a kitten.
 Touch and hold your cat’s paws frequently, and squeeze the pads gently between your fingers.
 Touch each toe separately.
-Practice pushing their nails out.
+Practice gently pushing their nails out.

 Let them know that you touching their paws is not a bad or painful experience.
 Give them lots of affection and reward them after each time.